Metakira/starter-hugo-academic/content/post/bionics-geophilosophy-and-computational-designers/index.md

 ## Bionics

-"Bionics" is term sourced from a multitude of origins, but I will deal with two major ones and then trace them out as to what they mean for computational designers.
+"Bionics" is a term sourced from a multitude of origins, but I will deal with two major ones and then trace them out as to what they mean for computational designers.

-The first use of the terms I think may be of interest to us as computational designers may be in a formerly infamous but now seminal text titled "Design for the real world" by Victor Papanek, where he attacks the mother disciplines of industrial and graphic design for their contributions to an unsustainable world.
+The first use of the term I think may be of interest to us as computational designers may be located in a formerly infamous but now seminal text titled "Design for the real world" by Victor Papanek, where he attacks the mother disciplines of industrial and graphic design for their contributions to an unsustainable world.

 ![](https://www.bioniccity.co.uk/uploads/3/7/7/1/37716157/bionics-papanek_orig.png)